jet/propulsion/README.md

       You'll often need a small batch size, which implies larger per-event checkpointing overhead unless you make the checkpointing asynchronous

-      The implementation thus:
+      => The implementation thus:
-        - manages reading async from writing in order to maintain throughput (you define a batch size _and_ a number of batches to read ahead)
+        - manages reading asynchronously from the writing in order to maintain throughput (you define a batch size _and_ a number of batches to read ahead)
         - schedules write attempts at stream level (the reader concurrently ingests successor events, making all buffered events available when retrying)
         - writes checkpoints asynchronously as and when all the items involved complete within the (stream-level) processing
-  - At the point where `Propulsion.EventStore`'s `Source` and `Sink` were being implemented (within weeks of the `CosmosStore` equivalents; largely overlapping), the implications from realizing goals of providing good throughput while avoiding adding new concepts if it can be avoided are:
+  - At the point where `Propulsion.EventStore`'s `Source` and `Sink` were being implemented (within weeks of the `CosmosStore` equivalents; largely overlapping), the implications from realizing goals of providing good throughput while avoiding adding new concepts if that can be avoided are:
     - The cheapest (lowest impact in terms of triggering scattered reads across disks on an ESDB server, with associated latency implications) and most general API set for reading events is to read the `$all` stream
     - Maintaining checkpoints in an EventStoreDB that you're also monitoring is prone to feedback effects (so using the Async checkpointing strategy used for `.CosmosStore` but saving them in an external store such as an `Equinox.CosmosStore` makes sense)
-    - If handlers and/or sinks don't have uniform processing time per message and/or are subject to rate limiting, most of the constraints of the `CosmosSStoreink` apply too; you don't want to sit around retrying the last request out of a batch of 100 while tens of thousands of provisioned RUs are sitting idle in Cosmos and throughput is stalled
+    - If handlers and/or sinks don't have uniform processing time per message and/or are subject to rate limiting, most of the constraints of the `CosmosSStoreink` apply too; you don't want to sit around retrying the last request out of a batch of 100 while tens of thousands of provisioned RUs are sitting idle in Cosmos with throughput sitting close to zero

 #### Conclusion/comparison checklist

 The things Propulsion in general accomplishes in the projections space:
-- Uniform dashboards for throughput, successes vs failures, and latency distributions over CosmosDB, DynamoDB, EventStoreDB, Kafka and generic Feeds
+- Uniform dashboards for throughput, successes vs failures, and latency distributions over CosmosDB, DynamoDB, EventStoreDB, MessageDb, SqlStreamStore, Kafka (and custom application-specific Feeds via `Propulsion.Feed`)
-- Metrics to support trustworthy alerting and detailed analysis of busy, failing and stuck projections
+- Source-neutral metrics to support trustworthy alerting and detailed analysis of busy, failing and stuck projections
 - reading, checkpointing, parsing and running handlers are all independent asynchronous activities
-- enable handlers to handle backlog of accumulated items for a stream as a batch if desired
+- enables handlers to handle backlog of accumulated items for a stream as a batch if desired
 - maximize concurrency across streams
+- strong intrinsic support for handling idempotent processing in the face of at least once delivery and/or catchup scenarios
-- (for CosmosDB, but could be achieved for EventStoreDB) provides for running multiple instances of consumers leasing physical partitions roughly how Kafka does it (aka the ChangeFeedProcessor lease management - Propulsion just wraps that and does not seek to impose any significant semantics on top of it)
+- `CosmosStoreSource` provides for automatic load balancing over multiple instances of a Reactor application akin to how Kafka Clients manage that (as a light wrapper over the Cosmos SDK's ChangeFeedProcessor lease management system without any custom semantics beyond the proven scheme the SDK implements)
 - provide good instrumentation as to latency, errors, throughput in a pluggable way akin to how Equinox does stuff (e.g. it has built-in Prometheus support)
+- handlers/reactors/projections can be ported from `Propulsion.Cosmos` to `Propulsion.CosmosStore` by swapping driver modules; similar to how `Equinox.Cosmos` vs `Equinox.EventStore` provides a common programming model despite the underpinnings being fundamentally quite different in nature
 - good stories for isolating from specific drivers - i.e., there's `Propulsion.Cosmos` (using the V2 SDK) and a `Propulsion.CosmosStore` (for the V3 SDK) with close-to-identical interfaces (Similarly there's a `Propulsion.EventStoreDb` using the gRPC-based SDKs, replacing the deprecated `Propulsion.EventStore`)
-- handlers/reactors/the projections can be ported from `Propulsion.Cosmos` to `Propulsion.CosmosStore` by swapping driver modules; similar to how `Equinox.Cosmos` vs `Equinox.EventStore` provides a common programming model despite the underpinnings being fundamentally quite different in nature
 - Kafka reading and writing generally fits within the same patterns - i.e. if you want to push CosmosDb CFP output to Kafka and consume over that as a 'longer wire' without placing extra load on the source if you have 50 consumers, you can stand up a ~250 line `dotnet new proProjector` app, and tweak the ~30 lines of consumer app wireup to connect to Kafka instead of CosmosDB

-Things EventStoreDB's subscriptions can do that are not covered in Propulsion:
+Things EventStoreDB's subscriptions can do that are not presently covered in Propulsion:
 - `$et-`, `$ec-` streams
 - honoring the full `$all` order
 - and more; EventStoreDB is a well designed purpose-built solution catering for diverse system sizes and industries